Star Wars Jedi: Fallen Order: Narrative

 The team collaborated with Ben Burtt while creating the sound effects for Cal's companion droid BD-1.

-Aaron Contreras led the game's writing team, which included Chris Avellone, and several writers experienced with the Star Wars setting from their work on Star Wars: The Clone Wars and Rebels.
+Aaron Contreras led the game's writing team, which included Chris Avellone and several writers experienced with the Star Wars setting from their work on Star Wars: The Clone Wars and Rebels.
 The team wanted to develop a story between the events of Revenge of the Sith and A New Hope, to explore recognizable Star Wars elements that had been under-utilized in other media.
 Level designer Jeff Magers described the events after Episode III as "a perfect place for a video game hero, as a flickering candle of light in a very dark place".
 The team wanted to evoke feelings of the Star Wars original trilogy, while creating an "authentic" Jedi story and a classic hero's journey.
 At the beginning of the game, Cal Kestis is not yet a Jedi, as his training ended abruptly as the Jedi were purged during Order 66.
 Fallen Order, therefore, was envisioned as a "David and Goliath story", focusing on "the classic battle of good versus evil".
-Asmussen and Contreras also wanted a mythology to provide a historical context to explain the Jedi's downfall, which led them to come up with Eno Cordova and the Zeffo, the latters who parallelled Ancient Egypt with their similar mistakes.
+Asmussen and Contreras also wanted a mythology to provide a historical context and explain the Jedi's downfall, which led them to come up with Eno Cordova and the Zeffo, the latter of whom paralleled Ancient Egypt with their similar mistakes.